 6) Grass seeds will be collected and used for broadcast in the areas where lantana has been removed.

 7) The repurposing unit will employ people to come in and work.
 There is little skill upgradation required.
 The unit will be set up on leased land and a lease for ten years will be executed.
 Further lease agreements will be undertaken by Arulagam.

 8) Cattle is also a major food resource for the critically endangered vultures in the region (1).
 To kill predators, villagers sometimes poison the carcass.
 Other feature is NSAIDS, and other medicines given by vets to cattle that lead to vulture death.
 Towards this we are planning field visits of vets and their exposure to NSAIDS and how they kill vultures.
 This awareness campaign will also take place in veterinarian colleges.

 9) Awareness of the effect of medicines to their cattle is also done for the villagers periodically.

 10)A citizen's team from the villages are trained to be community conservationists for:

 a.
 Giving the number and species of vultures seen b.
 Map of nests

-Community Assessment: PRA of four villages completed.
-Two more in next couple of weeks.
+Community Assessment: PRA of six villages completed.

 • Human-animal conflict • Cattle depredation